“Why the hell did I do that?” Looking back, that's the question I asked myself when I thought about my first updates on WordPress.

 But when you talk about updating WordPress, you have to address another topic: the resolution of possible problems.

-Because yes, everything doesn't work all the time.
+Because no, everything doesn't work all the time.

 VI.
 Which problems can you encounter when updating WordPress, and how do you solve them?